 6. Mehrangarh Fort (Rajasthan)

 Up next is the Mehrangarh Fort or Mehran Fort, located in Jodhpur, Rajasthan.
-One of the largest forts in India, this place has one of the most amazing and panoramic sceneries.
-Inside the fort is a museum, which has one of the most extensive collections of art and displays in Rajasthan.
-Most people flock to the Mehrangarh Fort to do sightseeing around the courtyards, the National Geological Monument, the Nagnecha Mataji Temple and the Rao Jodha Desert Rock Park.
-For tourists who love sightseeing, this is another must-visit place.
+One of the largest forts in India, this impressive structure has one of the most amazing and panoramic sceneries with views across the city.
+Inside the fort is a museum, which has an extensive collection of art and displays in Rajasthan.
+Most people flock to the Mehrangarh Fort to walk around the courtyards, the National Geological Monument, the Nagnecha Mataji Temple and the Rao Jodha Desert Rock Park.

 Address：P.B No 165 , The Fort, Jodhpur, Rajasthan 342001, India

 For nature lovers and wildlife enthusiasts looking for somewhere to visit in the country, Keoladeo National Park is the perfect spot.
 Also popularly known as Keoladeo Ghana National Park, this bird sanctuary is located in Bharatpur, Rajasthan, India; and home to thousands and thousands of bird species, especially in the cold season.
 The Keoladeo National Park is also declared as a World Heritage Site.
 For anyone wanting a glimpse into the diverse nature and species found in India, this national park is unmissable.